MEET OUR STAFF

 Ruth grew up in Phoenix, Arizona.
-She came to Northwest Iowa to attend Dordt College.
-Following college Ruth worked for the Dordt College Printing Department as typesetter and layout artist.
+She came to Northwest Iowa to attend Dordt University.
+Following college, Ruth worked for Dordt's Printing Department as typesetter and layout artist.
 Once beginning a family, she began working at Covenant CRC in Sioux Center as the administrative assistant and was there for 25 years.
-She has worked in that same role at Bridge of Hope since 2012.
+She has worked at Bridge of Hope since the spring of 2012.

 Ruth and husband Dave have lived in Sioux Center since marrying.
 They raised 3 kids who are now each raising families of their own—their oldest son Matt lives in Centennial, Colorado, with his wife and two sons; son Luke lives in Denver, Colorado, with his wife and three children; and their daughter Ellie and husband are raising their kids in Sioux Center.